How to Scan Receipts to Excel: Complete Guide

 Step 2: Upload in Bulk

 Upload the entire batch to an AI extraction tool in a single job.
-This is the critical efficiency gain: rather than feeding receipts through one at a time, you submit 50, 200, or even several hundred mixed-format files (PDFs, JPGs, PNGs) together.
+Rather than feeding receipts through one at a time, you submit 50, 200, or even several hundred mixed-format files (PDFs, JPGs, PNGs) together.
 The tool processes them as one batch and produces one consolidated output file.

 Avoid tools that require you to process each file individually or manually crop and align images before upload.
 The goal is to move from a folder of receipt files to a structured spreadsheet with minimal manual steps in between.